nycmeshnet/docs/content/overview/typical-installs.md

 ### Attaching the outdoor router to NYC Mesh

-## Running cable from the roof inside the home
+The final step to perform on the roof is to attach the LiteBeam to the NYC Mesh network by configuring its network settings appropriately.
+The Install Team leader will have prepared a [LiteBeam configuration]({{< relref "hardware/config" >}}#lbe-client), upload it into the LiteBeam via the administrative interface, and save the new configuration.
+If successful, this should supply the LiteBeam with an NYC Mesh IP address and prepare it for use by the indoor router, which will be installed next.

+## Installing the indoor router

-With the outdoor router successfully mounted and
+With the outdoor router successfully aligned, mounted, and configured, the next step is to

 From that antenna an ethernet cable is run to the apartment. (note: the antenna is sometimes referred as the outdoor router).